"Bound luminosity" state in the extended Dicke model: Dynamics of the extended Dicke model

-It is instructive to use conservation laws for understanding properties of the resulting trajectories.
-If one substitutes $q = 0$ and $p = -g S_y$ in the Hamiltonian (\ref{eq:HD}), the expression for the energy of the system is obtained:
+Before solving the equation, it is instructive to use conservation laws for understanding properties of the resulting trajectories.
+If one substitutes $q = 0$ and $p = -g S_y$ in the Hamiltonian (\ref{eq:HD}), the following expression is obtained:

-The second conservation law is the conservation of total spin: $S_x^2 + S_y^2 + S_z^2 = S^2$.
-Thus the trajectory of the system should lay on the intersection of two surfaces defined by conservation laws.
-This is shown in fig. \ref{fig:sphere_intersec}.
+So, there is a corresponding energy conservation law $E=-\omega_0 C$, and the second conservation law is the conservation of the total spin: $S_x^2 + S_y^2 + S_z^2 = S^2$.
+Thus the trajectory of the system should lay on the intersection of two surfaces defined by conservation laws, this is shown in fig. \ref{fig:sphere_intersec}.
+Similar results were obtained in \cite{Chinni_LMG}, when considering the Lipkin--Meshkov--Glick (LMG) model, which has the Hamiltonian with structure like equation (\ref{eq:H_reduced}).